 And many more besides.
 If all of these industries were to offer LGV training to new recruits, the HGV driver shortage could well be a thing of the past.

 To put it into context, let’s look at the fire and rescue service.
 Already, there are a number of local fire and rescue services across the country that are offering full LGV training to any worker who can come on board on a part-time basis.
-This has attracted a huge number of new firefighters to join, and given those departments more resources to be able to serve the community.
-This is a win-win, because the community get better service, the department is under less strain and the workers have a new skill they can use in their fill-time work.
+This has attracted a huge number of new firefighters to join and given those departments more resources to be able to serve the community.
+This is a win-win because the community get better service, the department is under less strain and the workers have a new skill they can use in their fill-time work.
 If every fire and rescue service and ambulance service offered this, then we would quickly see an uptick in new emergency services workers to support a struggling industry.

 The list of reasons you should be offering LGV training to new recruits goes on an on.
 But it turns out the reason many businesses aren’t doing it already is more due to lack of skill than lack of interest.
 That’s where we come in.
-We can partner with your business to offer comprehensive LGV training to all new recruits – from the basic Driver CPC qualification all the way up to the more complex and specialist licenses.
-It’s a cost-effective way to get new drivers into your workforce quickly, and with the support we can offer your business it has never been easier to get started.
+We can partner with your business to offer comprehensive LGV training to all new recruits – from the basic Driver CPC qualification all the way up to the more complex and specialist licences.
+It’s a cost-effective way to get new drivers into your workforce quickly, and with the support, we can offer your business it has never been easier to get started.
 If you would like to know more, just get in touch with us today.